 |Department of Economics National College of Business Administration and Economics, Lahore, Pakistan|

 Keywords : Fertility, Employment Rate, Under-five Mortality, Punjab

-Objectives: The present paper involves discovering the behaviour of fertility differentials across districts of Punjab, Pakistan.
-The objective is to investigate some salient determinants of fertility differential through fitted regression line and scatter plot including confidence interval.
+Objectives: The present paper attempted to discover the behaviour of fertility differentials across the districts of Punjab, Pakistan.
+More precisely, it aimed to investigate some salient determinants of fertility differential through fitted regression line and scatter plot including the confidence interval.

-Conclusions: The empirical results revealed that child mortality should reduce to decrease the level of fertility in Punjab, Pakistan and contraceptive use should wide through family planning programs.
+Conclusions: The empirical results revealed that child mortality should be reduced in order to decrease the level of fertility in Punjab, Pakistan, and contraceptive use should develop through family planning programs.